hirotaka/bulletproof-vue/README.md

-# Bulletproof Vue 🛡️ ⚛️
+# 🛡️ Bulletproof Vue
 A simple, scalable, and powerful architecture for building production ready Vue applications.

+This repository is a migration of [bulletproof-react](https://github.com/alan2207/bulletproof-react) to Vue and its ecosystem.

+Still work in progress.
+In particular, items labeled WIP have not yet been migrated.

 ## Introduction